-Alec Martinez won’t subtly return to the NHL tonight.
-He’ll be joining a Kings team that’s lost four of their last five games.
+Alec Martinez will return to the NHL tonight, joining a Kings team that has lost four of their last five games.

 He’ll also be facing some small little club you may have heard of, the Montreal Canadiens.
 Outside of Toronto, it may just be the most hockey crazed market in North America.

-Fortunately for him, with just four games of NHL experience, he’ll probably go under the radar for most of the local media.
-Besides, their big story heading into the game is named Jonathan Bernier.
+Fortunately for Martinez, with just a few games of NHL experience, he’ll probably go under the radar for most of the local media.
+In fact, their big story heading into the game is most likely named Jonathan Bernier.

 Using our popular 10 Tidbits format, here is some information to help you get to know the newest addition to the Kings blueline this season…

 * He’s spent the last two years with Manchester, sans his brief time in LA last season.
-His rookie year in the AHL (2008-09) he posted eight goals and added 15 assists in 72 games.
-Then, last season, he led all defenseman with 30 points (7g, 23a…while playing in only 55 games!).
-Prior to his call up yesterday he was a plus-four in 20 games and his 16 points (5g, 11a) were leading ALL players on the team.
+During his rookie year in the AHL (2008-09), Martinez posted eight goals and added 15 assists in 72 games.
+Then, last season, he led all defensemen with 30 points (7g, 23a…while playing in only 55 games).
+Prior to his call-up yesterday, Martinez was a plus-four in 20 games and his 16 points (5g, 11a) were leading all players on the team.

 * Going back in time a little, Martinez grew up in Michigan – minus a three year period where his dad took a job in Northern California.
-During grades six through eight he played for the Santa Clara Blackhawks and San Jose Jr. Sharks.
-The most famous player to ever suit up for a ‘Hawks team?
+During grades six through eight, he played for the Santa Clara Blackhawks and San Jose Jr. Sharks.
+Who is the most famous player to ever suit up for a ‘Hawks team?
 Buffalo Sabres goalie and Olympic MVP, Ryan Miller.

 * Played in the USHL – as have several current Kings, including Davis Drewiske.
 Martinez was there from 2004-05, playing for the Cedar Rapids Roughriders.
-One of his teammates that year was former Kings winger, Teddy Purcell.
+One of the guys Martinez had had as a teammate that year was former Kings winger, Teddy Purcell.
 They faced off several times that season against the Des Moines Buccaneers, which included Kings winger Trevor Lewis.
 Overall, Martinez had 21 points (10g, 11a) in 58 games and was a plus-16.
 By comparison, Lewis had 22 points in 52 games.

-* Went on to play three years at Miami (of Ohio) University, where he was an accounting major.
-For those that have watched ESPN for years wondering what the deal is exactly with Miami of Ohio and why they had to steal their name from some city in Florida – well, here’s some info for ‘ya.
+* He went on to play three years at Miami (of Ohio) University, where he was an accounting major.
+For those who have watched ESPN for years, wondering what the deal is exactly with Miami of Ohio and why they had to steal their name from some city in Florida – well, here’s some info for ‘ya.
 Miami, FL was settled in 1825 and incorporated in 1896.
 Miami, Ohio is actually not a city, but a county.
 The university is in Oxford, Ohio and both were founded in 1807.

-* Also during his first year he scored the game-winner in overtime versus Western Michigan University to send Miami to the CCHA Championship.
+* Also during his first year, Martinez scored the game-winner in overtime against Western Michigan University, sending Miami to the CCHA Championship.
 His game-winner was the final goal in the history of Goggin Ice Arena, as the following year the team moved into their current home, the Steve Cady Arena (named after the school’s first hockey coach).

-* He led all defenseman with 24 points during his second season.
+* Martinez led all defensemen with 24 points during his second season.
 He also played every game on the RedHawks schedule all there years he was there.

 This last note is unconfirmed, so we wont count it as an official tidbit.
 He wore #53 when he made his NHL debut last season against the Phoenix Coyotes.
 Until told otherwise, we’ll assume he’ll wear it again tonight vs. the Canadiens.